-The NPHF sponsors the live continuing education curriculum, which was developed by CO*RE, "Opioid Prescribing: Safe Practice, Changing Lives," at national, regional and state nurse practitioner conferences and has also developed an online program for safe prescribing of opioids.
+The NPHF sponsors the live continuing education curriculum, which was developed by CO*RE, "Opioid Prescribing: Safe Practice, Changing Lives," at national, regional and state nurse practitioner conferences.
+We also have two online programs available tuition-free listed below.

 Continuing Education Course